jwalke24/EsploraPulse/README.md

   1. Press Start to begin reading data and drawing the chart.
   2. Press Stop to pause the chart and readings at a certain value.
   3. Press EmailBPM to email the current BPM value to anyone of your choice (currently only works to/from gmail addresses).

+### Other Notes
+* Don't press too hard on the Pulse Sensor, this will cause your BPM to read as a large (and incorrect) value.